-Further analysis of seasonal variations focuses on the nature of the summer maximum of EKE in the subtropical gyres by choosing four representative regions characterized by homogeneous phase and significant amplitude of the annual cycle (Figure 1c).
-In the North Atlantic (NA) and South Atlantic (SA), areas in the interior (NA) or eastern subtropical basins (SA) lack a significant amplitude of the annual cycle, restricting the choice to western subtropical gyre regions.
-In the North Pacific (NP) and South Pacific boxes, EKE in the model is two to three times lower than EKE from observations, partly attributable to a northward shift of the WBC extensions by roughly 2°-3° in the model (Figure S2), so that while the regions chosen contain elevated EKE levels influenced by the WBC regions in the AVISO data, these areas with higher EKE are excluded from 147 averaging in the model output.
-Despite this bias in the mean of the simulated seasonal cycle, surface EKE peaks in the summer months in all four subtropical gyres in the 149 Atlantic and Pacific Oceans (Figure 2).
-On average, EKE is higher in the Pacific, with 150 highest values in the NP box.
-The seasonal cycles, though shifted towards later in the 151 year by ~ 1 month, are similar in phase and have an amplitude of ~ 50 -60 % of the annual 152 mean in the model, compared to 30-50 % in AVISO.
-153
+EKE from observations, partly attributable to a northward shift of the WBC extensions by roughly $2^{\circ}-3^{\circ}$ in the model (Figure S2), so that while the regions chosen contain elevated EKE levels influenced by the WBC regions in the AVISO data, these areas with higher EKE are excluded from averaging in the model output.
+Despite this bias in the mean of the simulated seasonal cycle, surface EKE peaks in the summer months in all four subtropical gyres in the Atlantic and Pacific Oceans (Figure 2).
+On average, EKE is higher in the Pacific, with highest values in the NP box.
+The seasonal cycles, though shifted toward later in the year by \sim 1 month, are similar in phase and have an amplitude of \sim 50-60% of the annual mean in the model, compared to 30-50% in AVISO.